 For everyone else, limits are just as important, and you have to make a plan that you can enforce.
 I know there are a lot of “recommended” charts are out there but shred them and create your own and ease into it.

-Here are a few starting ideas for you to build from:
+Here are three starting ideas for you to build from:

 Remember that if a contract is created, it must have a line with the consequence if a rule is broken.